OpenVZ/vzkernel/Documentation/admin-guide/cgroup-v2.rst

 	The value of "cpuset.mems" stays constant until the next update and won't be affected by any memory nodes hotplug events.

+	Setting a non-empty value to "cpuset.mems" causes memory of tasks within the cgroup to be migrated to the designated nodes if they are currently using memory outside of the designated nodes.

+	There is a cost for this memory migration.
+The migration may not be complete and some memory pages may be left behind.
+	So it is recommended that "cpuset.mems" should be set properly before spawning new tasks into the cpuset.
+Even if there is a need to change "cpuset.mems" with active tasks, it shouldn't be done frequently.

   cpuset.mems.effective
 	A read-only multiple values file which exists on all